 In Section 3.3 it was explained how the economic biomass potential of dedicated crops was assessed.
-This resulted in a spatially explicit overview of biomass quantities available at a certain cost level (specified by the user of the framework): so called cost-supply information.
-The next step is to determine which part of the economic potential will finally be harvested and what the land use change implications are.
+This resulted in maps (covering the whole of The Netherlands) of potential biomass quantities and production costs.
+These maps can be used to pinpoint a suitable location for the installation of biomass conversion plants by the user.
+The next step is to determine which part of the potential will finally be harvested and what the land use change implications are.